gfk-ba/meteor-notifications/README.md

 ## Notifications()

-Creates an instance of Notifications
+Creates an instance of `Notifications`.

 ## addNotification(title, message, [options={}])

-Adds a notification
+Adds a notification.

 ### Params: